frontend/toolbox/assets/components/doc/tasks.md

 ## Deploy

-It deploy your defined directory into a gh-pages git branch.
+This deploys the styleguide directory to a `gh-pages` git branch.
 (Github required)

 ````bash
 $ gulp deploy